 - Within all compilation units of a program, namespace\member\declarations with no enclosing namespace\declaration are members of a single combined declaration space called the global declaration space. - Within all compilation units of a program, namespace\member\declarations within namespace\declarations that have the same fully qualified namespace name are members of a single combined declaration space. - Each compilation\unit and namespace\body has an alias declaration space.
-Each extern\alias\directive and using\alias\directive of the compilation\unit or namespace\body contributes a member to the alias declaration space (§13.5.2). - Each non-partial class, struct, or interface declaration creates a new declaration space.
-Each partial class, struct, or interface declaration contributes to a declaration space shared by all matching parts in the same program (§15.2.3).
+Each extern\alias\directive and using\alias\directive of the compilation\unit or namespace\body contributes a member to the alias declaration space (§14.5.2). - Each non-partial class, struct, or interface declaration creates a new declaration space.
+Each partial class, struct, or interface declaration contributes to a declaration space shared by all matching parts in the same program (§16.2.4).
 Names are introduced into this declaration space through class\member\declarations, struct\member\declarations, interface\member\declarations, or type\parameters.
-Except for overloaded instance constructor declarations and static constructor declarations, a class or struct cannot contain a member declaration with the same name as the class or struct.
-A class, struct, or interface permits the declaration of overloaded methods and indexers.
+Except for overloaded instance constructor declaration and static constructor declarations, a class or struct cannot contain a member declaration of overloaded methods and indexers.
 Furthermore, a class or struct permits the declaration of overloaded instance constructors and operators.
 For example, a class, struct, or interface may contain multiple method declarations with the same name, provided these method declarations differ in their signature (§7.6).
-Note that base classes do not contribute to the declaration space of a class, and base interfaces do not contribute to the declaration space of an interface.
-Thus, a derived class or interface is allowed to declare a member with the same name as an inherited member.
+Note that base classes do not contribute to the declaration space of a class, and base interfaces do not contribute to the declaration space of a class or interface is allowed to declare a member with the same name as an inherited member.
 Such a member is said to hide the inherited member. - Each delegate declaration creates a new declaration space.
-Names are introduced into this declaration space through formal parameters (fixed\parameters and parameter\arrays) and type\parameters.
+Names are introduced into this declaration space through formal parameters (fixed\parameters and parameter\arrays) and type\parameters. - Each enumeration declaration creates a new declaration space.
+Names are introduced into this declaration space through enum\member\declarations. - Each method declaration, property declaration, property accessor declaration, indexer declaration, indexer accessor declaration, operator declaration, instance constructor declaration, anonymous function, and local function creates a new declaration space called a local variable declaration space.
+Names are introduced into this declaration space through formal parameters